• Skip to main content

 • About

-Home » Early monarchs in Scotland » King Constantine I (r.
-863-867)
+Home » Early monarchs » King Constantine I (r.
+863-867): a king in Scotland

 King Constantine I (r.
-863-867)
+863-867): a king in Scotland

 Constantine I (Causanantin mac Cineda), the son of Kenneth I, became the king of Scots and Picts after the death of his uncle, Donald I in 863.

 Confusingly Constantine I was not the first king of the Picts to hold that name.
-Historian Michael Lynch Scotland a New History says, “Constantine (862-877), king of Picts rather than king of Scots still enjoys the chroniclers’ title of Constantine I.
+Historian Michael Lynch Scotland a New History says, “Constantine (862-877), king of Picts rather than king of Scots still enjoys the chroniclers’ title of Constantine I.”

 There are unsubstantiated suggestions that his mother may have been part of the Pictish matriline, (possibly the daughter of Uurad the king of Picts from 839 to 842).
 Like his uncle and father before him Constantine I spent much of his reign under pressure from the Vikings.